grossqx/wormhole/README.md

 ## 1. Client

-The installer itself.
-Uses official Raspberry Pi imager **rpi-imager** tool to download and write the OS iso to your media.
-Simplifies configuration for the client by moving most of the decision making to the owner of the API server.
+**wormhole-installer** bash script uses official Raspberry Pi **rpi-imager** tool to download and write the OS image to your media.
 Runs in CLI.
+Simplifies installation by moving most of the decision making to the admin of wormhole **server**.
+Pulls pre-made user-specific configurations from the **server**.
+Utilizes *image customization* feature to pack the **wormhole** configuration, scripts and services into *firstrun.sh*.
+Provides the client with router configuration insructions.
+Displays progress and a realtime log of the **wormhole** installer finalizing setup on the **node** itself after it was powered on.

 ### Hardware:

-Linux machine with a SD-card-reader. or SATA/NVMe reader.
-Can be the same computer as the server.
+Linux machine with a SD-card-reader. or SATA/NVMe reader. *Can also be the same computer as the server.*

-### Software:

-**wormhole-installer** bash script

 ## 2. Server

+Powered by **Node-RED** and defined by a single *flow.json* file.

+- Authentication for **clients** and **nodes**
-- Serves configurations to the installer clients
+- Defines and serves **node configurations** to the installer **clients**
-- Monitors the intallation process
+- Serves configuration updates to the live **nodes**
-- Monitors existing Raspberry Pi nodes
+- Monitors system state of existing Raspberry Pi **nodes**

-### Hardware:

-Anything that runs docker

-### Software:

-**Node-RED** flow
+- Handles logging

 ## 3. Node

-- Runs the Wireguard VPN server and other services as docker containers
+**wormhole** - Management Utility bash script.
+Handles administrative functions and provides commands to manually manage docker stacks and environment, backups, updates, migration and configuration changes.

+**wormholeinstalld.service** - Installs everything else and disables itself in the end.
+Logs the installation process to both client and server.

-- Reports to the server
+**wormholed.service** - Main background daemon.
+Handles telemetry reporting to the server and manages routine checks on every reboot.

 ### Hardware:

 **Raspberry Pi**

-Tested on RPi 4B

-### Software:

-- **wormholed.service** systemd service

-- **wormholeinstallerd.service** systemd service - Installs everything else and disables itself in the end.
-Logs the installation process to both client and server.
+*Tested on: Raspberry Pi 4B*

-- Docker stacks and containers:
+### Docker stacks and services:
 - vpn
     - pihole
     - unbound
     - wireguard
 - network:
     - NGINX Proxy Manager
 - supervisor:
     - dockge
     - uptime kuma
 - iot
     - nodered
 - storage
     - syncthing

 # Installation